-Business 180 Finding and Evaluating Products for Import
+Finding and Evaluating Products for Import

-Class Hours: 16 Lecture total.
 Evaluate the potential of an import business.
 Contact venders and source products.
 Determine import classification, tariffs and taxes and calculate landed costs to import into the U.S.

-Business 182 Classifying Imports and Clearing U.S. Customs
+Classifying Imports and Clearing U.S. Customs